Deploy a containerized app to Azure

 You can also see the results in the Output panel of Visual Studio Code, in the Docker section.

 To browse the deployed website, you can use Ctrl+click to open the URL in the Output panel.
-The new App Service also appears in the Azure view in Visual Studio Code under the App Service section, where you can right-click the website and select Browse Website.
+You might need to wait a little while for the app to be live in Azure.
+The new App Service or Container App also appears in the Azure view in Visual Studio Code, where you can right-click the website and select Browse Website.

 Read on to learn more about